jon-harper/OmniBox/docs/assembly_v2/core.md

 <figure markdown>
   [![illustration][crossbar1]{width="480"}][crossbar1]
   <figcaption>1.
-Set the crossbar between the screw holes at the top of the front main body.
+Hold the crossbar between the screw holes at the top of the front main body.
 Note that the lip should face forward.</figcaption>
 </figure>

 <figure markdown>
   [![illustration][crossbar2]{width="480"}][crossbar2]
   <figcaption>2.
 Fasten the crossbar in place with two (2) M3 x 20mm screws.
-Tightness can be adjusted to square the top of the case body.</figcaption>
+Tightness can be adjusted to help square the sides of the case body.</figcaption>
 </figure>

 ### Finished Reference